akashnaren/cse15l-lab-reports/lab3.md

 non-fiction/OUP/Rybczynski/ch1.txt:Architecture is hard to define.
 Goethe called it music frozen in space, which, while it captures a sense of rhythm, is too one-dimensional.
 And it relegates the mother of the arts to an inferior position; just as well to describe music as melted architecture.
 Nietzsche believed that architecture reflected his pride, man’s triumph over gravity, and his will to power.
 This notion applies to many buildings, from Gothic cathedrals to skyscrapers, but it is too, well, Nietzschean.
 The British master Edwin Lutyens referred to architecture as a sort of play: “In architecture, Palladio is the game!”
 Le Corbusier described his art as “the masterly, correct and magnificent play of masses brought together in light,” which is a good description of one of his own buildings.
 I am partial to Sir Henry Wotton’s definition.
 Wotton, who lived a long time in Venice and was a lover of architecture though not an architect, published a treatise on the subject in 1642.
 “In Architecture, as in all other Operative Arts, the end must direct the Operation,” he wrote.
 “The end is to build well.
 Well-building hath three conditions: Commoditie, Firmeness, and Delight.” non-fiction/OUP/Rybczynski/ch1.txt:Sir Henry’s description, which was based on the writings of the Roman architect Vitruvius, appeals to me because it emphasizes the complexity of the building art.
 To begin with, architecture has not one but three distinct purposes: to shelter human activity (commodity), to durably challenge gravity and the elements (firmness), and to be an object of beauty (delight).
 Architecture is always a synthesis of the three.
 However, the fulfillment of one purpose does not guarantee the satisfaction of the others.
 There are homely sturdy buildings and beautiful flimsy ones.
 A well-planned building can be ugly just as a beautiful building can function poorly.
 Form does not, contrary to Louis Sullivan’s hoary maxim, follow function.
 ```

+What is `grep  -v` doing?:
+Alright, I understand that this must be a lot to take in but I want to highlight the main functionality of `grep  -v` which is used to search for a specific pattern in a file or input and display the matching lines.
+The -v option is used to invert the match, meaning it will display lines that do NOT match the pattern.

+Why is `grep  -v` useful?:
+You can eliminate lines from the output that match the given pattern by using the grep -v option.
+It's frequently used to filter away lines in which you're not interested and show only the pertinent data.
+Assume, for instance, that you have a file called fan.txt that contains a lot of log information.
+You only want to see the lines that don't have the term "error" in them.

 ---

 SECOND: `grep  -o`